 |Assembling Objects (AO)||Ability to understand how an object will look when its different parts are put together||16||25||16||15|

-ASVAB is very important for all Air Force aspirants.
-With a good preparation and a good score in the Air Force ASVAB, you can join the U.S. Air Force and realize your dream.
+Passing the ASVAB with good scores is very important for all Air Force aspirants.
+With good preparation and a good score in this test, you can join the U.S. Air Force and realize your dreams.